AI4EPS/EPS207_Observational_Seismology/docs/lectures/00_introduction.md

 ### How can we better monitor earthquakes?

 **Algorithm side**
-(What techniques are used to process data and extract information?)
+(New techniques for processing data and extracting information?)

-- Many signal processing algorithms, such as, template matching, cross-correlation, filtering, etc.
+- Many signal processing algorithms, such as, STA/LTA, template matching, filtering, etc.

-- Machine learning, in particular, deep learning
+- Machine learning & deep learning

 - Numerical simulation